Skip to main content

 June 23, 2023

 Dr. Christopher Reid delivered the 2023 Graduation Address for the Department of Human Centered Design & Engineering.
-Find the full text of the address is below, and the recording on YouTube.
+Find the full text of the address below, and the recording on YouTube.

 Dr. Christopher Reid